 Come see us soon!

 Rain or shine: Yes!
 Overcast days can be very good banding days.
-The bird observatory is open all weekend, except during constant, heavy rains.
+The bird observatory is open except during constant, heavy rains.

 What to wear: Hats, closed shoes, long pants and shirts with long sleeves are recommended – even in hot weather.